Psychosocial aspects in the care of people with TB

 Social support groups: The feeling of isolation can be a major challenge for individuals battling TB.
 Social support groups provide a platform for connecting with others facing similar experiences, fostering a sense of belonging and reducing isolation.
 By sharing experiences, challenges, and successes within these groups, individuals can find emotional support, encouragement, and valuable insights from others who understand their unique journey.
 This sense of community can empower individuals to feel less alone and more resilient in their fight against TB.

-TB Champions: A TB Champion is a person who has been affected by TB and successfully completed the treatment.
+TB Champions: A TB Champion3 is a person who has been affected by TB and successfully completed the treatment.
 They act as role models and can provide valuable support to those with TB and their families.
 The services these champions can be utilized in TB palliative care

 6. Strategies for Effective Psychosocial Care Delivery